Political Science (PS)

 PS 3325.
 State and Local Government.

-This course examines the organization, functions, and powers of state, county, and municipal governments in the United States with particular reference to patterns of such governments in Texas.
+This course examines the organization, functions, and powers of state, county, and municipal governments in the United States.
+It analyzes constitutional foundations, legal authority, and administrative structures that shape subnational governance, with selected attention to governmental patterns in Texas.
+Using comparative and institutional approaches, the course evaluates variations in policymaking, fiscal systems, and intergovernmental relations.
+Through analysis of legal frameworks, case studies, and empirical examples, students develop skills in evaluating how institutional design influences governmental operations and policy implementation within federal systems.
 Corequisite: PS 3300 or PS 3301 either with a grade of "D" or better.

 Grade Mode: Standard Letter